RustForWeb/radix/book/src/primitives/utilities/portal.md

 ## Features

--   Render any React subtree outside of your App.
+-   Render any subtree outside of your App.
 -   Appends to `document.body` by default but can be customized to use a different container.

 ## Installation